-Book publishing, however, does not exist as two sides of a coin, with traditional publishing (often called royalty publishing) on one side and self-publishing (once disparaged as vanity publishing) on the other.
+Book publishing, however, does not exist as two sides of a coin, with traditional publishing on one side and self-publishing (once disparaged as vanity publishing) on the other.

 Instead, book-publishing options exist on a continuum.
 At one end are the major presses who carefully screen, edit, produce, and promote books, much as they have done for years.
-At the other end are the do-anything-for-a-buck outfits who will print any book, for anyone willing to pay their fees, regardless of its content, quality, or marketability.
+At the other end are the do-anything-for-a-buck outfits.
+They will print any book, for anyone willing to pay their fees, regardless of its content, quality, or marketability.

 These permutations of publishers are too numerous and evolving to delineate with any accuracy.
 An author should carefully vet each publisher before making a selection.

-The key in evaluating them is to realize that each has a business plan and must make money.
-Comprehending what their plan is (sometimes we needs to dig a bit) and understanding how they make money (even nonprofits must generate income) will provide a basis for determining if their sweet spot matches a writer’s needs.
+The key to evaluating them is to realize that each has a business plan and must make money.
+Comprehending what their plan is (sometimes we need to dig a bit).
+And understanding how they make money (even nonprofits must generate income) will provide a basis for determining if their sweet spot matches a writer’s needs.

-Book publishing exists on a continuum, as do the needs of the authors they serve.
-Finding the right match of publisher and author is essential for the success of both.
+Book publishing options exist on a continuum, as do the needs of the authors they serve.
+Finding the right match between publisher and author is essential for the success of both.